-A total of 137 Red-and-blue Lories have been confiscated and received by official facilities In North Sulawesi from 2021 to 2024.
+A total of 137 Red-and-blue Lories were confiscated and received by official facilities In North Sulawesi from 2021 to 2024.
 This includes recent spikes of 93 birds in 2023 and continued seizures in 2024.
 Birds at Tasikoki in 2025 are to be transferred to a captive breeding facility, the Prigen Conservation Breeding Ark in Java.

 IUCN/CITES Status: Endangered / Appendix I